skymakerstudio/erp-adapter-webconfig-monitor/readme.md

 ## FAQ

 ### Why is a list of all partNumbers needed?
-additional partNumbers argument is required until PartConfigurationState rows contain the PartNumber information (feature request for expandable PartConfigurationState)
+additional partNumbers argument is required until PartConfigurationState rows contain the PartNumber information (if one day SelectionGroupRow can be expanded direct in PartConfigurationState with PartNumber this can be removed)

 ### Why cant we use the entire PartConfigurationState direct?
 PartConfigurationState contains too much information, and not all should be possible to modify on the web client side